 • Consider a city-focused trip.
 European cities offer the best of both worlds.
 On fine days, savor parks and gardens or outdoor ruins; if it’s rainy, head for the museums, theaters and galleries.
 London, Paris and Rome are virtually fail-safe, with limitless things to do for all ages and interests.
 Or pair two smaller cities with easy train connections, such as Munich and Prague or Amsterdam and Brussels.

 • Hit the slopes.
 March and early April are still ski season in many parts of Europe.
 For avid skiers, it’s worth the trek to experience a family-friendly ski resort in the Alps, Dolomites or elsewhere.
 As in North America, many resorts offer incentives and special pricing for families this time of year as well.

 Our Family Vacation Consulting Team can work with you to choose the right destination, craft a custom itinerary, book accommodations and more.
-To get started, send us a request through My Trip Planner.
+To get started, send us a request through our Connect with a Travel Advisor page.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!